Irish Vital Records

 Cashel and Emly, Waterford and Lismore, Killaloe and Kilfenora, Limerick, Ardfert and Aghadoe

-Edited by Gertrude Thrift (London, 1913) - FHB - Vols.
-IV and V not found
+Edited by Gertrude Thrift (London, 1913) - FHB

 Index to the Prerogative Wills of Ireland